Sep 20, 2023

-How to Start Dropshipping Business in 2022 – A Comprehensive Guide
+How to Start Dropshipping Business in 2023 – A Comprehensive Guide

-Dropshipping Video Tutorial
+How to Start Dropshipping – Video Tutorial

 What Is Dropshipping?

 Dropshipping is an order fulfillment method to sell products online from third-party suppliers – such as a manufacturer, a wholesaler, or a retailer.

 In this model, the business owner or the ‘dropshipper’ mainly focuses on marketing and running the eCommerce store.
 Meanwhile, the supplier handles the inventory and shipping of the items.

 - When a customer purchases a product from a dropshipper, they will pay the online store’s retail price.